What are allergy shots?

 drip, or hives.
 Very rarely, reactions can be very severe, with symptoms such as breathing difficulties, swelling in the throat, low blood pressure, or passing

 out.
-Most allergic reactions develop within 30 minutes of an injection.
-Therefore, Individuals are required to wait in the allergist's office should a reaction
+Most allergic reactions develop within 30 minutes of an injection, therefore individuals are required to wait in the allergist's office for 30 minutes after

-occur.
-The allergist can then treat the reaction.
+each injection.
+The allergist can then treat the reaction as needed if one were to develop.

 Sources